JuanIgnacioCG/JuanignacioCG.github.io/P3_Segmentation_Porosity_3D.md

 <img src="images/P3_imgs/Segmentation_results.png?raw=true"
         width="80%" class="center" />

-<div style="background-color: LightYellow; border-color: LightYellow; border-left: 5px solid Orange; padding: 0.5em;"> The segmentation was better for the CNN trained on the manual labels, its results were a good start.
-However, to infer in 3D and use the segmented volume to other processes, the performance needs to be improved.
+<div style="background-color: LightYellow; border-color: LightYellow; border-left: 5px solid Orange; padding: 0.5em;"> The CNN trained on manually labeled data produced superior segmentation results, which was an encouraging start.
+Nonetheless, for the segmented volume to be utilized in other processes and for 3D inference, performance improvements are necessary.
 </div>
 &nbsp;

-### 4. Follow-up Work: To improve the segmentation overall performance of porosity in UT.
+## 4. Follow-up Work: To improve the segmentation overall performance of porosity in UT

-Big steps were performed in the assessment of porosity size, shape, and distribution using UT.
-The optimization of the UT techniques, together with the development of CNNs enable the segmentation of the voids.
-It is true the results still need to improve to be of used, but it is also true that we carried out important milestones.
-There are possible ways of improving the performance such as the use of further input features from the ultrasonic signal, greater datasets, and even further optimization of the ultrasonic equipment.
+Significant progress has been made in evaluating porosity characteristics, including size, shape, and distribution, through ultrasonic techniques.
+By optimizing these techniques and developing convolutional neural networks, we have been able to segment voids, although further improvement is necessary for practical application.
+Nevertheless, we have achieved important milestones, and there are ways to enhance the performance, such as incorporating additional input features from the ultrasonic signal, expanding datasets, and fine-tuning the used CNN and ultrasonic equipment.

+If you wish to delve into the details of the work, you can refer to the paper that was presented at the [NDE4.0](https://www.ndt.net/search/docs.php3?id=27674) conference.